VHS Revival attempts to understand what was never meant to be understood

 Michael Myers is a very precious character indeed.
 Of all the horror villains in all the franchises, his handling has proven the most difficult, a fact made apparent by a quarter of a century of underwhelming sequels.
 John Carpenter’s Halloween was a masterpiece of low-budget filmmaking, one of those magical movies where everything came together at just the right time.
 It was authentic, carefully controlled and oozed foreboding, buoyed by one of the most iconic scores in horror movie history.
 Most importantly, it didn’t carry an ounce of fat.
 It was respectful to its antagonist in a way that made ‘The Shape’ a cultural icon.
 It was a movie that thrived on mystique.

 The very best horror movies possess a sense of irony.
 They understand that an audience is there to be scared, but also know that the genre is a form of escapism.
 Psycho terrified audiences back in 1960 for its unprecedentedly graphic shower scene, but Norman’s cross-dressing duality was pure mocking.
-The Texas Chainsaw Massacre was incredibly disturbing for the time, but Leatherface and his family were a carnival grotesquery, the infamous dining table scene as ludicrous as it is nerve-shattering.
+The Texas Chainsaw Massacre was incredibly disturbing for the time, but Leatherface and his family were a carnival grotesquery, the infamous dining table scene as ludicrous as it was nerve-shattering.
 Let me give you a more direct comparison.
 There’s a famous scene in the original Halloween where one of Michael’s victims heads to the kitchen to fetch a beer for his lover, only to meet his inevitable fate.
 Returning in his place is a motionless Michael hiding beneath a bed sheet.
 In doing so he is portraying a ghost — a fitting prank for the time of year.
-He is also wearing his victim’s glasses, which is enough to fool his next victim into believing it is someone else hiding beneath the disguise.
-It is a humorous moment, but one that proves just as ominous.
+He is also wearing his previous victim’s glasses, which is enough to fool his next victim into believing it’s someone else hiding beneath the disguise.
+It’s a humorous moment, but one that proves just as ominous.
 This is Michael echoing comedy but not really understanding it.
-He is an imitation of humanity, and though we grin at the very notion it is also deeply disturbing.
+He is an imitation of humanity, and though we grin at the very notion, it is also deeply disturbing.
 It has meaning beyond the obvious.

-In 2007’s Halloween, Rob Zombie delivers a carbon copy of this scene, but it is completely meaningless.
+In 2007’s Halloween, Rob Zombie delivers a carbon copy of this scene, but it’s completely meaningless.
 Like the movie’s antagonist, the director delivers an impression of something that is rich with humour, but beyond the superficial it doesn’t translate in any way significant.
 It’s a homage the way paint by numbers is a homage to artistic endeavour.
 The only semblance of humour in Rob Zombie’s Halloween is the referential kind derived from an overabundance of cameos featuring such horror royalty as Ken Foree (Dawn of the Dead), Clint Howard (Evilspeak) and Brad Dourif (Child’s Play), which though cute in a fanboy sense only serves to cheapen the movie further, and is totally at odds with its otherwise nihilistic tone.
 It even brings series mainstay Danielle Harris back into the fold as a different character entirely.
-It attempts to be playful, but we are too bogged down to take it on board.
+It attempts to be playful but we’re too bogged down to take it on board.

 My main issue with Zombie’s Halloween is its complete lack of restraint, and an inability, or at the very least unwillingness, to understand what makes the Myers character so indelibly special.
-The fact that Michael is elusive, omnipotent and shrouded in mystery makes Halloween as potent in the daylight as it is in the black of night.
+The fact that Michael is elusive, omnipotent and shrouded in mystery makes the original Halloween as potent in the daylight as it is in the black of night.
 It’s hard to hate on Zombie, a talented individual, for trying something new, but when it comes to already established characters of Michael’s stature there’s a line you don’t cross.
 When you do, that character loses their identity, and Zombie goes so far beyond that line he may as well have devised an original character.
 I still would have disliked the movie, but I wouldn’t have resented it.

 The first half of Rob Zombie’s Halloween concerns itself with understanding how a character once described as “purely and simply evil” could become such a monster.
 In a 2016 interview with the New York Film Academy, Carpenter would express his feelings on such an angle in no uncertain terms, “I thought that he took away the mystique of the story by explaining too much about (Michael Myers).
 I don’t care about that.
 He’s supposed to be a force of nature.
 He’s supposed to be almost supernatural.”

-The effect is so without merit that the two may as well be separate movies.
-Not only do we know exactly what’s coming, there is nothing in the world that could shock or surprise us.
-Without this, Rob Zombie’s Halloween is not a horror movie, it is a deadening exercise in graphic futility with absolutely no pay-off in sight.
-The only real change in mode has the screenplay trying to establish sympathy for our killer after he tracks down his younger sister and holds up a family picture in some kind of desperate plea, but the character’s handling up until that point is so reckless that the gesture seems completely empty, a half-assed attempt to attach some meaning to Michael’s relentless rampage.
+The effect is so without merit the two may as well be separate movies.
+Not only do we know exactly what’s coming, there’s nothing in the world that could shock or surprise us.
+Without this, Rob Zombie’s Halloween is not a horror movie, it’s a deadening exercise in graphic futility with no real pay-off.
+The only denouement has the screenplay trying to establish sympathy for our killer after he tracks down his younger sister and holds up a family picture in some kind of desperate plea, but the character’s handling up until that point is so reckless the gesture seems completely empty, a half-assed attempt to attach some meaning to Michael’s relentless rampage.